Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

 Substituting \(x=-\log t\) gives

 \end{proof}

 The asymptotic just obtained concerns the tail distribution of the support-triangle sizes in the cutting process

-To convert it into an asymptotic for the lattice perimeter of the tropical wave fronts, we now return to the partial-cut models \(\Omega^t\) introduced earlier in this appendix.
-The passage from boundary triangles to wave fronts uses the geometric relations already established there: the compatibility between the truncated domains \(\Omega^t\) and the actual wave fronts \(\Omega_t\), the canonical-evolution description of the intermediate toric models through the classes \(K_t\), and the resulting comparison between the lattice perimeters of \(\partial\Omega^t\) and \(\partial\Omega_t\).
-In this way the Tauberian asymptotic for the support-triangle counting function is transported back from the boundary Dirichlet series \(F_{\partial\Omega}(s)\) to the interior wave-front profile governed by \(Z_\Omega(s)\).
+To convert it into an asymptotic for the lattice perimeter of the tropical wave fronts, we return to the partial-cut models \(\Omega^t\).
+The passage from boundary triangles to wave fronts uses the compatibility between the truncated domains \(\Omega^t\) and the actual wave fronts \(\Omega_t\), the canonical evolution of the intermediate toric models through the classes \(K_t\), and the comparison between the lattice perimeters of \(\partial\Omega^t\) and \(\partial\Omega_t\).
+Thus the Tauberian asymptotic for \(N^{\mathrm{cut}}_\Omega(t)\) is transported from the boundary Dirichlet series to the interior wave-front profile governed by \(Z_\Omega(s)\).

-\begin{theorem}[Asymptotic lattice perimeter of tropical wave fronts] Let \(\Omega\subset\RR^2\) be a compact convex domain with \(C^3\)-smooth boundary, and assume that each arc of \(\partial\Omega\setminus\partial\widehat\Omega\) has everywhere nonvanishing curvature.
+\begin{theorem}[Asymptotic lattice perimeter of tropical wave fronts] Let \(\Omega\subset\R^2\) be a compact convex domain with \(C^3\)-smooth boundary, and assume that each arc of \(\partial\Omega\setminus\partial\widehat\Omega\) has everywhere nonvanishing curvature.
 Then, as \(t\to0^+\),

 Equivalently,

 \end{theorem}

 \begin{proof} By Proposition~\ref{prop:Aomega-tauberian},